rixiobarrios/aws-s3-setup-guide/README.md

 }
 ```

 **NEVER COMMIT SECRETS TO GIT: Your credentials.csv contains secrets!
 Do not share them or store them in git.
-If you accidently push them. to GitHub, they will be found in _minutes_ with potentially very expensive consequences.
+If you accidently push them. to GitHub, they will be found in _minutes_ with potentially very expensive consequences.**

 Have I scared you?
-If not, read [this](https://medium.com/@nagguru/exposing-your-aws-access-keys-on-github-can-be-extremely-costly-a-personal-experience-960be7aad039) and note the part that reads:
+If not, read [this](https://medium.com/@nagguru/exposing-your-aws-access-keys-on-github-can-be-extremely-costly-a-personal-experience-960be7aad039) and note the part where the author writes:

 > _Soon I received an email from Amazon to inform me that the account has been compromised and I should take action.
 Panicking, I went to the billing section to see there was a charge of over $3000 to date, and the projected cost was about $15000!
 I nearly had a heart attack._
-**

 ## Checklist